Tax Assessor's Office

 Richard Hamilton - Municipal Tax Assessor

-On or before February 1, 2018, the Township will mail a post card to every owner of a taxable property in West Caldwell.
-The post card is a notice of the property's assessment for 2018.
-It also includes the original assessment from 2017.
+On or before February 1, 2021, the Township will mail a post card to every owner of a taxable property in West Caldwell.
+The post card is a notice of the property's assessment for 2021.
+It also includes the assessment from 2020.
 If you agree with the assessed value shown, you don't need to do anything.
-If you disagree with the assessed value shown, you may file an appeal with the Essex County Board of Taxation by Monday, April 2, 2018.
+If you disagree with the assessed value shown, you may file an appeal with the Essex County Board of Taxation by April 1, 2021.
 Forms, instructions and an information guide to tax appeal hearings can be obtained at:

 Another option is to contact the Essex County Board of Taxation, 50 South Clinton Street, Suite 5200, East Orange, NJ 07018.
 Their website is:

 If the total assessed value of the property exceeds $1,000,000, you have the option of filing your appeal with the Tax Court of New Jersey, Hughes Justice Complex, PO Box 972, Trenton, NJ 08625.
 For more information, visit http://www.njcourtsonline.com.
 Select Tax Court.